galawaydude/tracki/README.md

 Made the backend using flask, and the frontend is in react.

-**was hosted on azure, but azure postgres was costing too much, had to take it down, can be run locally**
+**was hosted on azure, but azure postgres was costing too much, had to take it down, can be run locally, just run the start.sh file**